 Tell Your Legislators: Pass Medicare for All in Massachusetts

-On October 26, the Massachusetts Medicare for All bill will be heard by the Health Care Financing Committee of the state legislature.
-So far, 71 legislators have cosponsored the bill.
-We need a huge push on the rest to support the bill so we can get it out of committee and onto the floor for a full vote.
+Thanks to years of grassroots pressure, 76 Reps and Senators - almost 40% of the state legislature - have cosponsored the Massachusetts Medicare for All Act.
+We need a huge push on the rest to support the bill so we can get it out of the Health Care Finance Committee and onto the floor for a full vote.

 The Massachusetts state legislature is 83% Democratic, with super-majorities in the House and the Senate.
 There is no excuse for state legislators to continue protecting pharmaceutical and health insurance corporations at the expense of patients across the state.